 Michael Vannoni, a Juilliard graduate (BM and MM in Viola Performance), is a multi-instrumentalist, an educator, and a music administrator.
 His career includes orchestra tours, music school teaching, festival and orchestra management, and music publishing roles.

-As a performer, Michael has performed in the festival orchestras at Verbier and Tanglewood, and has participated in the Taos Chamber Music Festival.
+Michael has performed at the Verbier Tanglewood and Taos music festivals.
 He has also performed with Albany Symphony (NY), Binghamton Philharmonic, Glens Falls Symphony, The Chelsea Symphony, and The String Orchestra of Brooklyn.

-Michael’s major teachers have been Karen Tuttle (Juilliard), Steven Ansell (Boston Symphony Orchestra and Boston University), and Christian Euler (University of Music and Theatrical Arts, Graz, Austria).
+Michael’s teachers have been Karen Tuttle (Juilliard), Steven Ansell (Boston Symphony Orchestra and Boston University), and Christian Euler (University of Music and Theatrical Arts, Graz, Austria).
 Michael plays on a 1997 Alexander Tulchinsky viola.

 While at the Musicorda Music Festival, Michael was a violin teaching assistant to Roberta Guaspari-Tsavaras, who is known for her work in inner-city schools in Harlem, NY.

 As a compliment to his performing and teaching, Michael is an experienced music administrator.
 He has held positions at the Rodgers and Hammerstein Organization, Schott Music, Brooklyn Philharmonic, Moab Music Festival, and Welltone New Music.
-Michael is currently String Department Chair at Brooklyn Music School.